-Any cash in the offender’s possession upon commitment will be deposited in the in the Kiosk to be deposited in
+- Any cash in the offender’s possession upon commitment will be deposited in the Kiosk to be deposited in

 the Offender’s Trust Fund Account and a receipt for the same will be given to the offender.
+All checks

-Offenders being released from custody who have funds in their Offender’s Trust Fund Account will be issued
+- Offenders being released from custody who have funds in their Offender’s Trust Fund Account will be issued

 a debit card for the balance of their account.
-Note: Some funds may be frozen on your account for
+Note: Some funds may be frozen on your account for outstanding

-Destruction or defacing of County property will result in your account being frozen until the incident is investigated.
+- Destruction or defacing of County property will result in your account being frozen until the incident is investigated.

-If fault is proven, the amount of repairs and/ or replacement may be deducted from the
+If fault is proven, the amount for repairs and/ or replacement may be deducted from your account.

 Indigent Offenders (No Funds)

-When an offender is incarcerated and has no funds, provisions are made for that offender to order personal
+- When an offender is incarcerated and has no funds, provisions are made for that offender to order personal

-hygiene items, writing materials, and postage of both private and legal letters.
+hygiene items, writing materials, and postage of both private and legal mail.
 These items can be ordered

-after being incarcerated 72 hours and then every three weeks.
-The order is limited to
+after being incarcerated 72 hours and then every week.
+The order is limited to $5.30.

-be deducted from the deposited funds and any remaining funds will be applied to your account.
+be deducted from the deposited funds and any remaining funds will be applied to the offender’s account.

 Commissary services are scheduled as follows:

-If a holiday falls on the delivery day, arrangements will be posted in the housing units for that week.
+- If a holiday falls on a delivery day, arrangements will be posted in the housing units for delivery that

-The amount and frequency of the purchases may be limited by the Sheriff and/or the Captain of the Jail
+- The amount and frequency of the purchases may be limited by the Sheriff and/or the Captain of the Jail if

-Purchases cannot exceed the amount of funds in your account.
-Account balances are printed on the
+- Purchases cannot exceed the amount of funds in your account.

 unauthorized use.
 The Greene County Jail does not assume responsibility for your order slip.

-Offenders are not allowed to make purchases for or give commissary items to other offenders.
+- Offenders are not allowed to make purchases for or give commissary items to other inmates, including

-Offenders are not allowed to transfer money from their account to another offender, or to have
+- Offenders are not allowed to transfer money from their account to another offender, or to have friends/family

-At no time will one offender attempt to force another offender to purchase commissary items against
+- At no time will one offender attempt to force another offender to purchase commissary items against their will.

-Any abuse of the commissary system may result in the loss of the privilege and confiscation of items in
+- Any abuse of the commissary system may result in the loss of the privilege and confiscation of items

 for something other than it’s intended purpose will be considered contraband.

-Officers will not look up commissary balances.
-Your balance will be printed on your commissary order
+- Officers will not look up commissary balances.

 Conditional Use & Limited Use Items

-Razors are considered to be conditional use items.
+- Razors are considered to be a conditional use item.
 This means although you purchase a razor from

 the commissary, you will not be allowed to keep the razor in your cell.
-Razors are sold for a one time
+Razors are sold for a one-time

-use,

-and cost $ 0.25.
+use for $ 0.25.
 You will need to buy a new razor every time you wish to shave.
-If you need a razor, you
+If you need a razor,

-of what is authorized will be considered contraband and will be confiscated and destroyed.
-Empty containers
+what is authorized will be considered contraband and will be confiscated and destroyed:

 - Ink Pens – 2 each